openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_educator.rst

 Open Response Assessments
 .........................

-**Improved File Management:** It is not possible to incrementally add and delete individual files while submitting an ORA problem that has file upload enabled.
+**Improved File Management:** It is now possible to incrementally add and delete individual files while submitting an ORA problem that has file upload enabled.
 Learners also can see the file name for their uploads as well.
 As part of this work the file size limit was increased to 500MB (from 20MB).